-Credit requirements: A minimum of 24 credits of approved coursework (courses 5000 and up)
+Credit requirements: A minimum of 24 credits of approved coursework

 (15 Core and 9 Elective credits)

 + A minimum of 6 credits of research.

 TOTAL: A minimum of 30 graduate credit hours

 Supervisory Committee Formation:

 What is a supervisory committee?

 A supervisory committee guides and assists a student in working toward a graduate degree.